Saudi Arabia condemns Israel's 'flagrant violations' of Palestinian rights | Law-Order

 Saudi Arabia condemns Israel's 'flagrant violations' of Palestinian rights

-Saudi Arabia's foreign minister on Sunday condemned Israel's "flagrant violations" of Palestinian rights and called on the international community to act urgently to put an end to military operations.
+Saudi Arabia Sunday condemned Israel's "flagrant violations" of Palestinian rights and called for global action to end military operations while fellow Gulf states that forged ties with Israel said a ceasefire was needed for regional stability.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)